Dismembered body in Idaho cave is bootlegger, murderer slain in 1916

 RELATED: Former Idaho State professor pursues DNA test to identify body in Idaho cave

-Loveless, who was born in 1870 in Payson, Utah was a bootlegger and counterfeiter who used aliases including Walter Currans, Walter Cairnes, and Charles Smith.
+Loveless, who was born in 1870 in Payson, Utah was a bootlegger and counterfeiter who used aliases including Walter Currans, Walter Cairnes, and Charles Smith, among other names.

 He had repeated run-ins with the law, and escaped from jail multiple times with a saw he kept hidden in his shoe.
 In May 1916, investigators learned, Loveless attacked his wife Agnes Octavia Caldwell with an axe, killing her.